meghapareek2003/where-is-the-next-power-outage-/README.md

 | Washington |                  89  | intentional attack  |
 | New York   |                  70  | severe weather      |

+As seen, California has the most number of power outages and severe weather seems to be the most common cause.
+The most common cause for most power outages in severe weather.

 ## Assessment of Missingness